MaaikeG/Plant/Readme.md

 ## Installation

 1. Download the zip and extract it
+2. Download face dataset (pictures and corresponding masks) from https://surfdrive.surf.nl/files/index.php/s/7d2647093409cec90119a0bea4fcc779
+3. Place images and masks in a folder called 'Face_Dataset' in the same folder as the .exe (if you cloned this repo, this should be in {project-root}/SkinAndGestures/x64/{Debug|Release}).
+4. Put images and masks in separate folders named 'Photos' (skin color photo's) and 'Masks' respectively.
-2. Run `npm install` in /NodeRedPlantNurse
+5. Run `npm install` in /NodeRedPlantNurse
-3. To Run the NodeRed server, run `npm run dev`
+6. To Run the NodeRed server, run `npm run dev`

 ## Pin mapping